 This plan was developed by second year DURP urban design in collaboration with FDPL Studio, the Better Block Foundation, City of Tallahassee, FAMU, and Frenchtown community leaders.
 The document provides an overview of the planning and implementation process of the Better Block project in the short-term, and also offers long-term urban design concepts for the Frenchtown neighborhood.

 This plan was created by graduate students in the DURP Urban Design course in collaboration with Graceful Solutions Inc, a local non-profit focused on affordable housing and neighborhood revitalization in the South City neighborhood.
 Overall aims of the plan includes embracing the existing community and internal assets while working towards strengthening and building the South City neighborhood capacity and enhancing the built environment.
-Students developed conceptual design for five potential districts, which include: A Transit oriented development, South City Greenway, the Cottages, the Community Hub, and Affordable Housing district.
+Students developed a conceptual design for five potential districts, which include: A Transit oriented development, South City Greenway, the Cottages, the Community Hub, and the Affordable Housing district.
 Implementation strategies are also provided, which offers recommendations for partnerships, planning and policy tools, and funding opportunities.

 These Quality of Life plans were created by graduate students in the DURP Neighborhood Planning course.
 A quality of life plan is a long-term comprehensive approach to urban redevelopment that uses neighborhood planning as a central tool for improving the quality of life for community residents.
 Each plan is based on conducting neighborhood assessments, citizen engagement, and input from key stakeholders.
 Plans address several key issues areas around education, youth development, community health and safety, sustainability, affordable housing, and economic development.